-The International Super Licence is drawn up and issued by the FIA to those candidates who apply for it, provided that they are already holders of a national licence in accordance with Appendix L. It is compulsory for certain FIA International Championships under the conditions specified by each set of regulations.
+The International Super Licence is drawn up and issued by the FIA to those candidates who are already holders of a national licence and who apply for it.
+It is compulsory for certain FIA International Championships under the conditions specified by each set of regulations.
 To this effect the candidates for an FIA Super Licence must complete and sign the relevant application form.
 It must be renewed every year.
 The FIA reserves the right to refuse the issuing of a Super Licence and shall give reasons for any such refusal.
 The Super Licence document remains the property of the FIA which will deliver it to each holder.
 The suspension or withdrawal of a licence resulting from a sanction excludes its holder from the FIA Championships for the duration of such suspension or withdrawal.